WandererDS/WandererDS/README.md

 - 🌱 I’m currently learning Java with Spring Boot & REST API

-- 💞️ I’m looking to collaborate on different projects in order to expand my pool of knowledge and improve my programming skills and good practices
+- 💞️ I’m looking to collaborate on various projects in order to expand my pool of knowledge and improve my programming skills and good practices

 - 📫 How to reach me: